zackmckenna/taco/README.md

 ### Taco.io

-Taco.io is a web app builtin Redwood.js, that uses AWS Lambda Functions to request data for the closest taco joint.
+Taco.io is a web app built in Redwood.js, that uses AWS Lambda Functions to request data for the closest taco joint using your location.
 Once you give the app permission, it will use your browsers geolocation api to get your latitude and longitude, then use them to in the api call to Google Places.
-The app then calculates the closest location with MATH to find your nearest taco.
+The app then calculates the closest location with MATH to find your nearest taco!

 ### Setup